veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 You can find the weights for the best epoch and our cleaned, model-training `.ipynb` [here](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/blob/main/Task2/Resnet50_Training.ipynb) - we finally came out with unfreezing 3 layers & tuning them afterwards.
 The Python framework used is PyTorch on CUDA.

-[The whole dataset (train & test)](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/tree/main/Task2).
+[The whole dataset (train & test) & `square_predict.py` script](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/tree/main/Task2).
 You'll need to extract `.zip` archives to the corresponding "train_data" and "test_data" folders in order to use them in combination with CSVs.
+Don't forget to install all required packages in your venv!

+[Model weights (Google Drive)](https://drive.google.com/file/d/13O62lw_DVluHyEMQZlAR7VpP6-gB7jL3/view?usp=drive_link) - you can either download them or fine-tune the model on your own and get weights using our `.ipynb` file.

 ---